 A minister once told us, "Grief counseling is one of the hardest things we do in the ministry.
 Sometimes words are not enough.
 My seminary did not prepare me for this process."
 This section will provide you with an understanding of grief and how to help those who are hurting.
-Printable Version link at the bottom of this article.
+Full article can be viewed and printed with Word or PDF formats at the links located at the bottom of this page.

 If you have someone close to you that has died, you may be feeling many different emotions.
 You may be sad, worried, or scared.
 You might be shocked, unprepared, or confused.
 You might be feeling angry, cheated, relieved, guilty, exhausted, or just plain empty.
 Your emotions might be stronger or deeper than usual or mixed together in ways you have never experienced before.